Y2Z/monolith/README.md

 ## Whitelisting and blacklisting domains

-Options `-d` and `-B` provide control over what domains can be used to retrieve assets from.
-E.g.:
+Options `-d` and `-B` provide control over what domains can be used to retrieve assets from, e.g.:

 ```console
 monolith -I -d example.com -d www.example.com https://example.com -o example-only.html